 You can brainstorm various scenarios, but the important thing is to view the impact of these changes through your intermediaries or partners’ point of view.

 The last step is to create a clear reward statement.
 A reward statement is maybe one pager that makes it super clear for your sales partner or intermediaries how they’re earning money from you.

 Not only can this help your company identify key metrics for their various incentive programs, but it also clarifies where you’re spending money, how you can improve budget allocation, based on the hypotheses we’ve previously discussed (in Step 5) .

 Putting It All Together

-Align Your Incentive Program With the Needs of Your Partners or Intermediaries – Ask intermediaries what’s important to them and consider that when determining the terms of the incentive programs, as well as their tasks.
+Align Your Incentive Program With the Needs of Your Partners or Intermediaries.
+Ask intermediaries what’s important to them and consider that when determining the terms of the incentive programs.

-Have a Reward Statement – Provide a reward statement that makes it super clear how your intermediaries are earning from you, as well as how you’re spending your money.
+Have a Reward Statement: povide a reward statement that makes it super clear how your intermediaries are earning from you, as well as how you’re spending your money.